blockchainseed/seedblockchain/doc/README.md

-SeedBlockChain Core
+Seed Blockchain Core
 =====================

 Setup
 ---------------------
-[SeedBlockChain Core](http://seedblockchain.org/wallet) is the original SeedBlockChain client and it builds the backbone of the network.
-However, it downloads and stores the entire history of SeedBlockChain transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Seed Blockchain Core](https://github.com/blockchainseed/seedblockchain/releases) is the original Seed Blockchain client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Seed Blockchain transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run SeedBlockChain on your native platform.
+The following are some helpful notes on how to run Seed Blockchain on your native platform.

 ### Unix